abijithanikkuruthi/MessageScheduler/README.md

 ## Implementation

-The implementation comprises 5 modules with different submodules as shown in the above schematic diagram.
+The implementation comprises of 5 modules with different submodules as shown in the above schematic diagram.

 ### Kafka
 The Kafka module incorporates a typical Apache Kafka installation and deploys three services - Apache Kafka, Zookeeper and Kafka-UI.